klehmann/domino-jna/README.md

 * compute @Usernameslist values for any Notes user

 **Please note:**

 **The project gives access to some really low level functions of IBM Notes/Domino.
-Using them in the wrong way or sending unexpected parameter values might crash your application server, so make sure you know what you are doing :-).**
+Using them in the wrong way or sending unexpected parameter values might crash your application server, so make sure you know what you are doing and test your code on a local machine first!**

 One reason for open sourcing all this stuff was to get more hands on it and make it as robust as possible.